ptabasso2/springblog/README.md

 ## Building the docker <a name="docker"></a> images and run the application through docker (Optional).

-This step is not mandatory.
-If you wish to have these services running locally you may skip this section and jump to the next [one](#local).
+### (Optional) Building the images ###

-### Building the images ###
+For the sake of effectiveness, you will find the required images preloaded into the following registry https://hub.docker.com/repositories/pejese therefore you may skip the rest of this section and go to the [following](#norebuild).

-For the sake of effectiveness, you will find the required images preloaded into the following registry https://hub.docker.com/repositories/pejese </br>
+But if you ever need to change/adapt the services, dockerfiles and rebuild and push the images yourself, you may consider the following steps:

-But if you ever need to change/adapt the Dockerfiles and rebuild and push the images yourself, you may consider the following steps:
+* Build the application components (`springfront`,`springback`) as described in the previous [section](#local).

-* First change the `image` key in the `docker-compose.yml` file to specify your repository/registry details.
-The example uses `pejese/springfront:v2` and `pejese/springback:v2`
+* Change the `image` key in the `docker-compose.yml` file to specify your repository/registry details where you intend to push your custom images.

 * Do make sure to set your API Key before running the following command:

 ````shell